-English Church Architecture -
+English Church Architecture.

-WANSFORD, St. Mary (TA 062 566) (August 2012)
+WANSFORD, St. Mary (TA 062 566),

-(Bedrock: Upper Cretaceous, Upper Chalk)
+(Bedrock: Upper Cretaceous, Upper Chalk.)

 These features inevitably dominate the interior, but there is something of interest wherever one looks.
 Street, like his contemporary William Butterfield, often took particular care over the design on his fonts and pulpits, frequently conceiving them as a matching pair.
 That is not the case here, however, and the palm goes to the latter.
-The font (shown right), situated to the west of the W. arcade, appears to be constructed of the same sandstone as the building itself: it is composed of a hexagonally-lobed bowl with lobes decorated with blank "three-light windows" with trefoils in the heads, standing on a stem formed of six circular shafts with circular bases and capitals, and annulets about three-quarters of the way up.
+The font (shown right), situated to the west of the W. arcade, appears to be constructed of the same sandstone as the building itself: it is formed of a hexagonally-lobed bowl with the lobes decorated with blank 'three-light windows' with trefoils in the heads, standing on a stem formed of six circular shafts with circular bases and capitals, and annulets about three-quarters of the way up.
 The pulpit (below left) is constructed of white marble with red, yellow and green marble inlay inside the three trefoil-cusped blank arches round the drum.
-The spandrels are carved with vine leaves within irregular pointed quatrefoils and cable moulding and dog-tooth decorate the cornice.
+The spandrels are carved with vine leaves within irregular pointed quatrefoils while cable moulding and dog-tooth decorate the cornice.
 It is an excellent piece of workmanship, though somewhat in need of cleaning at the time of this visit.
 The reredos, which was another church furnishing that was (understandably) often elaborately treated by Street, is here constructed of sandstone with marble inlay and attractively tiled side panels; the central section features a cross within a trefoil-cusped arch set between crocketed pinnacles.
 Other things to notice in the chancel include the double-flat-chamfered arch to the organ-chamber-cum-vestry, and further east on the south side of the chancel, the two-bay stepped sedilia with little piscina beyond, with uncupsed arches carrying a little roll moulding above an order of circular shafts.